 How many of us can confidently say that we would be able to defend ourselves if we were physically attacked?
 No one ever wants to think that they could be a victim of assault, but the truth is that we never know what could happen.
 Self-defense is a skill that everyone should be versed in.
-You do not have to be a master in the art, but having a good grip on the basics can be life-saving.
+You do not have to be a master in the art, but having a good grip on some basic self-defense moves can be life-saving.

 You should always be in touch with your surroundings.
 Make sure that you are consistently scanning the area as you walk, and do not get distracted on your phone.
 This would make it easier for someone to sneak up on you.
 If possible, walk with a friend to your car and avoid poorly lit areas.
 Always have your keys in your hand.
 In the case that you are being pursued, you will not have to fumble through your belongings to unlock your car.
 It may also be a good idea to invest in some pepper spray or an emergency whistle to carry on your keychain.